Lake Avenue (Pasadena)

-Lake Avenue is a major north–south feeder road for the Pasadena and Altadena communities in Los Angeles County, California.
-The road was developed in the mid 19th century and takes its name from a lake which was located at its southernmost end known variously as Mission Lake, Kewen Lake, and Wilson Lake reflecting different owners of the land.
+Lake Avenue is a major north–south feeder road for the communities of Pasadena and Altadena in Los Angeles County, California.
+The road was developed in the mid-19th century and takes its name from a lake that was located at its southernmost end known variously as Mission Lake, Kewen Lake, and Wilson Lake, reflecting different owners of the land.
 The lake bed still exists as a municipal park (Lacy Park) in the City of San Marino just south of the Raymond Dike, but it holds no water.
 It has been surrounded by residences who are served by a crisscross set of roads that dip into the edges of impression and back out the other side.
 Lake Avenue is approximately 5.06 mi in length.

 Transportation

 Metro Local line 662 and Pasadena Transit line 20 run on Lake Avenue: the former starts at Del Mar Boulevard and the latter through most of Lake Avenue between California Boulevard and Woodbury Road.
-A Metro L Line station is located at Interstate 210 under Lake Avenue.
+A Metro A Line station is located at Interstate 210 under Lake Avenue.

+Streetcar tracks in the center of Lake Avenue were constructed by the Highland Railroad Company in 1888.
+Pacific Electric would go on to operate local Red Cars along the street, with service ending in January 1941.